 Step 2: In the User tab of the dialog, click Add in the bottom toolbar.
 Then, specify the variable name, type, initial value, and description (if any) in the pop-up dialog.

 - Name: Specify a unique name for the variable.
-The name should be descriptive and intuitive enough and associated with the data stored.
+The name should be descriptive, intuitive, and associated with the data stored.
 For example, use a learnerName variable to store learner names.

-- Type: Represent what kind of data is stored with the variable.
-Select from three types: true/false, text, and number.
+- Type: Represent what kind of data is stored with the variable, namely true/false, text, and number.

-- Value: The data stored within a variable is called a value, and it can be one of multiple types as mentioned above.
-Normally, when you add variables, you define the variable names and types.
-For values, if you don’t assign initial values, the default values for true/false, text, and number variables are true, empty string, and zero (0), respectively.
+- Value: Specify the initial value for the variable.
+If you don’t assign initial values, the default values for true/false, text, and number variables are true, empty string, and zero (0), respectively.

 - Description: Optionally, provide a description for the variable to state its use or purpose.

-ActivePresenter makes it easy to find where you use a variable.
-Notice the Usage Count column in the Variable dialog.
+It’s easy to find where you use a variable by using the Usage Count column in the Variable dialog.